The Crazy Idea That Kickstarted Heroes

 Jobs summed up his thought process, saying, “Instilling identity is easy.
 You just have to remind people of who their heroes are.”

 These heroes were “not the child-like, sanitized stories we present in children’s Sabbath School.”
-Instead, they were “the raw biblical stories with all of their rich and powerful details.”
+They were rather “the raw biblical stories with all of their rich and powerful details.”

 Of Sam Gungaloo